Skip to main content

 Profiles let Nextbrowser remember a website login once and reuse it across future tasks.
 Instead of re‑typing credentials on every run, you can launch a browser that is already authenticated for the target site.
+Profiles also preserve session history.
+After each run, cookies are updated and saved, so websites see the profile as a real returning user with a consistent, evolving login state.

 Why use Profiles?